awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ### Encrypt Data with a Data Key Pair<a name="data-key-pairs-encrypt"></a>

 When you encrypt with a data key pair, you use the public key of the pair to encrypt the data and the private key of the same pair to decrypt the data\.
-Typically, data key pairs are used when many parties needs to encrypt data that only the party that holds the private key can decrypt\.
+Typically, data key pairs are used when many parties need to encrypt data that only the party that holds the private key can decrypt\.

 The parties with the public key use that key to encrypt data, as shown in the following diagram\.